jayden-tran1/Sensing_IoT_Project/README.md

 # Scripts

 #### It is important to note that script files will not run without the API keys and credentials files.
 These have not been committed to GitHub.
+#### Please note that deploying the app to ShinyApps.io did not require any additional coding.
+The process was completed using R's built-in publishing functionality, which only required the input of a deployment token.

 **Data Collection:**